Miami Valley Community Action Partnership assistance programs.

 The Benefit Bank, which operates across the state, is a free internet service that helps to connect low- and moderate-income families with available public and government benefits.
 CAP staff work with clients to help to remove barriers to accessing these benefits by converting the complex eligibility process into easy-to-answer questions and solutions.
 Government benefits available in Ohio may include food stamps, home energy bill assistance, child care subsidies and children’s health care insurance.
 To find out more on what may be available or to schedule an appointment, call (937) 341-5000.

 The non-profit has information on federal government benefits.
 Some of those that are supported include Energy Assistance and Weatherization Programs include HEAP Winter and Summer Crisis Programs and PIPP Plus.
-Call Community Action Partnership of the Greater Dayton Area to apply or learn more.
+Call Community Action Partnership of Miami Valley and the Greater Dayton Area to apply or learn more.

 The Winter Crisis Program generally begins in November and runs through March or until funds are depleted.
 Applications are processed by the Community Action Partnership.
 Grants for paying heating bills are offered on a first come and first serve basis.
 This program provides eligible households with a one-time payment for a utility emergency and additional funds may be available for bulk fuel or to pay for heating oil.